SelenaChen123/ChickenSmoothie/GiftingMessages.md

       ```
     -
       ```
+      Omg you're so sweet~ AAAAAAAAA thank you SO much for this ADORABLE gift! *u* I love love love love LOVE the little hedgehogs!
+I have a hoard of em for my real life baby, Lychee the hedgie bb <333
+      ```
+    -
+      ```
       [center]Oh.
 My.
 Goodness.
 Gracious.

       Thank you so so so so SO much for this [i]amazing[/i] gift! *o* You are just too amazing. ;u; This just made my [strike]day[/strike] no, my entire week. <3 Thank you so much, love~! ♥